Consensys/quorum-examples/README.md

 vagrant up
 # (should take 5 or so minutes)
 vagrant ssh
+# Once in the VM environment:
+cd quorum-examples
+#then simply follow the instructions for the demo you'd like to run.
 ```

 (*macOS note*: If you get an error saying that the ubuntu/xenial64 image doesn't
 exist, please run `sudo rm -r /opt/vagrant/embedded/bin/curl`.
 This is usually due to
 issues with the version of curl bundled with Vagrant.)

-Once in the VM environment, `cd quorum-examples` then simply follow the
-instructions for the demo you'd like to run.

 To shut down the Vagrant instance, run `vagrant suspend`.
 To delete it, run
 `vagrant destroy`.
 To start from scratch, run `vagrant up` after destroying the